MarlinFirmware/Marlin/README.md

 If you have an SD card reader attached to your controller, also folders work now.
 Listing the files in pronterface will show "/path/subpath/file.g".
 You can write to file in a subfolder by specifying a similar text using small letters in the path.
 Also, backup copies of various operating systems are hidden, as well as files not ending with ".g".

+*SD card folders:*

+If you place a file auto<0-9>.g into the root of the sd card, it will be automatically executed if you boot the printer.
+The same file will be executed by selecting "Autostart" from the menu.
+First *0 will be performed, than *1 and so on.
+That way, you can heat up or even print automatically without user interaction.

 *Endstop trigger reporting:*